systeminit/actions/README.md

 The `with` section is where you put the input properties that tell SI what to run and what properties to set:

-- `apiToken` is the API token you use to access SI from github actions (see [Getting an API Token](#getting-an-api-token)).
+- `apiToken` is the API token you use to access SI from GitHub Actions (see [Getting an API Token](#getting-an-api-token)).
 We recommend using a secret here, like `apiToken: ${{ secrets.SI_API_TOKEN }}`.
 - `changeSetName` is the name of the change set to create when the action runs.